-- i) Are financial resources/project activities for the Output 1 explicitly allocated to enable women to benefit from the Output activities? - ii) Does the Output 1 account in activities and planning for local gender dynamics and how the Output activities affect women as beneficiaries? - iii) How do the benefits of the Output 1 for women compare to those for men? - iv) Is the decision-making process for delivery of the Output 1 transparent and inclusive of both women and men? - v) To what extent are the Output 1 female stakeholders or beneficiaries satisfied with the gender equality results?
+- i) Does the project only rely on sex-disaggregated data per population statistics? - ii) Are financial resources/project activities explicitly allocated to enable women to benefit from project interventions? - iii) Does the project account in activities and planning for local gender dynamics and how project interventions affect women as beneficiaries? - iv) Do women as beneficiaries know their rights and/or benefits from project activities/interventions? - v) How do the results for women compare to those for men? - vi) Is the decision-making process transparent and inclusive of both women and men? - vii) To what extent are female stakeholders or beneficiaries satisfied with the project gender equality results? - viii) Did the project sufficiently address cross cutting issues including gender? - ix) How does the project incorporate gender in its governance or staffing?